Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

     - **Set to No**: users in SpiraTeam and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping)

 - **Custom 01**: This is used to specify a JIRA custom property that should be mapped to the built-in SpiraTeam Incident Severity field (which does not exist in JIRA).
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
-- **Custom 02**: This should be set to the word "True" if you want to have the new issues submitted to JIRA be submitted using a specified SecurityLevel.
-If you're not using the security level feature of JIRA, leave the field blank.
+- **Custom 02**: This should be set to a comma-separated list of IDs of any JIRA issue types that you want to be synchronized with SpiraPlan tasks instead of incidents.
+If you leave this blank, tasks in SpiraPlan will not be synched with Jira at all.
 - **Custom 03**: This determines how the synchronization of incidents works:

     - **Default (leave blank)**: By default the plugin will log new issues from SpiraTeam to JIRA, and from JIRA to SpiraTeam.
 Updates will only occur from JIRA to SpiraTeam. *NOTE: This is the recommended option for most users.*